Shooter attacked CDC headquarters to protest COVID-19 vaccines

 White also had recently verbalized thoughts of suicide, which led to law enforcement being contacted several weeks before the shooting, Hosey said.
 He died at the scene Friday of a self-inflicted gunshot wound after killing DeKalb County Police Officer David Rose.

 The shooting reflects the dangers public health leaders have been experiencing around the country since anti-vaccine vitriol took root during the pandemic.
-Such rhetoric has been amplified as President Donald Trump's Health Secretary, Robert F. Kennedy Jr., repeatedly makes false and misleading statements about the safety of immunizations.
+Such rhetoric has been amplified as President Donald Trump's Health Secretary, Robert F. Kennedy Jr., has repeatedly made false and misleading statements about the safety of immunizations.

 “We know that misinformation can be dangerous.
-Not only to health, but to those that trust us and those we want to trust,” Dr. Susan Monarez told CDC employees in an ‘all-hands’ meeting Tuesday, her first since the attack capped her first full week on campus as the CDC’s director.
+Not only to health, but to those that trust us and those we want to trust,” Dr. Susan Monarez told CDC employees in an “all-hands” meeting Tuesday, her first since the attack capped her first full week on campus as CDC director.

-“We need to rebuild the trust together,” Monarez said, according to a transcript obtained by the AP.
-“The trust is what binds us.
-In moments like this, we must meet the challenges with rational, evidence based discourse spoken with compassion and understanding.
-That is how we will lead.”

-White's parents have fully cooperated with the investigation of their son, who had no known criminal history, Hosey said at the Tuesday news briefing.
-With a search warrant at the family's home in the Atlanta suburb of Kennesaw, authorities recovered written documents and electronic devices that are being analyzed.
+White's parents have fully cooperated with the investigation of their son, who had no known criminal history, Hosey said Tuesday.
+With a search warrant at their home in the Atlanta suburb of Kennesaw, authorities recovered written documents and electronic devices that are being analyzed.
 Investigators also recovered five firearms, including a gun of his father's that he used in the attack, Hosey said.

 White did not have a key to the gun safe, Hosey said: “He broke into it.”